|Birth: ||Apr. 28, 1801|

 William Johnstone (b.
 1803 in North Carolina; d.
 08/10/1841 in Mississippi – see # 110490636 – killed by Highwaymen on the Natchez Trace)

 Samuel G. Johnstone (b.
 1807 in North Carolina; d.
 12/07/1851 in Mississippi – see # 110490711 – thought to have died of Yellow fever)

 Age at death: 46 years 11 months 26 days

 Sarah Thompson Johnstone (1769 - ____)

 John Taylor Johnstone (1801 - 1848)

 William Johnstone (1803 - 1841)*

 Note: When John died in 1848, he was originally buried in the rose garden at Annandale.
-After the Chapel of the Cross was properly consecrated, Margaret had John's body moved to the church cemetery.
+In 1852, after the Chapel of the Cross was properly consecrated, Margaret had John's body moved to the church cemetery.
 Henry Vick is buried beside the Johnstones.

 Chapel of the Cross Cemetery

 Maintained by: Ron (Ronnie Lee) Collins